GoogleCloudPlatform/config-validator/docs/user_guide.md

 use in developing and testing your rule by creating resources of the appropriate type and creating a CAI export of those resources (see [CAI quickstart](https://cloud.google.com/resource-manager/docs/cloud-asset-inventory/quickstart-cloud-asset-inventory)).
-If the desired resource is not supported, please get in touch with the Config Validator team.
+If the desired resource is not supported, please open a GitHub issue and/or email validator-support@google.com.

 For example, you might gather the following JSON export for external IP address constraint (for brevity, most fields are omitted).
 In the same data below, the